nxy7/cilium/Documentation/operations/troubleshooting_clustermesh.rst

     If this fails:

     * Is the identity information available in the kvstore of each cluster?
-You can confirm this by running ``cilium kvstore get --recursive cilium/state/identities/v1/``.
+You can confirm this by running ``ciliumctl kvstore get --recursive cilium/state/identities/v1/``.

       .. note::